BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_Joint ESA Final Report on Art 97 Guidelines MiCAR.pdf.md

 --- Page 1 ---

-![An image displaying the logos of three European financial regulatory bodies side-by-side.
-From left to right: the European Banking Authority (EBA), the European Insurance and Occupational Pensions Authority (EIOPA), and the European Securities and Markets Authority (ESMA).

-eba European Banking Authority eioPa European Insurance and Occupational Pensions Authority ESMA European Securities and Markets Authority](#)
 #### ESA 2024 28 10 December 2024
 # Final Re p ort
 ## Guidelines on templates for explanations and opinions, and the standardised test for the classification of crypto-assets, under Article 97(1) of Regulation (EU) 2023/1114